ibrahim-s/linkLibrary/readme.md

 *	Press the context or popup or application menu
 *	Great, now you have from there the option to add, and remame or remove any sub libraries if they are present.
 Easy , isn't it, enjoy!

+### Changes for 2.1.5 ###

+*	Make "Has sub library" and "Sub library" translatable strings.
+*	It is now possible to remove a library with sub libraries, it was a bug fixed, reported by Umut KORKMAZ
+*	when trying to remove a library that has sub libraries in it, now the message will warn you that you are going to remove a library with it's sub libraries, to be clear about that.

 ### Changes for 2.1.4 ###